Esukhia/Corpora/README.md

 ## License

-The Esukhia Corpora are licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.
+The Esukhia Corpora are copyright Esukhia, and licensed under a <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.